-Individuals living within this state for one year must be able to prove there was intent to maintain a residence in Louisiana.
-Residing in Louisiana solely for educational purposes without evidence of the intent to remain in Louisiana will not be sufficient for classification as a resident, regardless of the length of time within the state.
+Individuals living within this state for one year must be able to prove there was intent to maintain a residence in Louisiana and that all prior domiciles have been abandoned.
+Residing in Louisiana solely for educational purposes will not be sufficient for classification as a resident, regardless of the length of time within the state.

-Factors considered in establishing residency, although not necessarily conclusive, include:

-- Financial independence from parents residing in another state or country; - Reliance on Louisiana resources for financial support; - Continuous presence in Louisiana during periods when not enrolled as a student;

-- Commitments indicating the intent to stay in Louisiana permanently; - Paying Louisiana income taxes as a resident during the past tax year; and - The absence of these indicators in other states during any period for which domicile in Louisiana is asserted.
+Factors considered in establishing residency, although not necessarily conclusive, include: financial independence from parents residing in another state or country; reliance on Louisiana resources for financial support; continuous presence in Louisiana during periods when not enrolled as a student; commitments indicating the intent to stay in Louisiana permanently; paying Louisiana income taxes as a resident during the past tax year; and the absence of these indicators in other states during any period for which domicile in Louisiana is asserted.

 Special provisions have been made for adults moving to Louisiana for employment purposes, military personnel stationed in Louisiana, and international students with immigrant visas.
 An international student on a student visa is classified as a nonresident.
 Appropriate credits or charges are then made to the student's account.
-For additional information concerning the establishment of residency, contact the Office of Undergraduate Admissions.
+It is the responsibility of the LSU Vet Med Office of Admissions and Student Success to implement these policies for determining residency classification for applicants to the DVM Program.

-Applicants from Arkansas must be certified as having residence or citizenship established as required by the contract state.
-Inquiries should be addressed to: Arkansas Department of Higher Education, 114 E. Capitol Avenue, Little Rock, AR 72201-3818; phone number - (501)371-2000.
+Applicants from Arkansas must be certified as having residence or citizenship established as required by the contract state to be eligible for a contract position.
+Information can be found on the Arkansas Division of Higher Education Arkansas Health Education Grant (ARHEG) website at sams.adhe.edu/Scholarship/Details/ ARHEG or requested by email to finaid@ adhe.edu.
 Residents of Arkansas should also contact their program coordinator as early as possible for information concerning admission requirements, applications, and residence.

 Applicants who do not meet either of the two residency classifications above are considered out-of-state residents.
-If accepted as an out-ofstate resident, an applicant cannot change this status and will be considered an out-of-state resident for the entire four-year program.
+If accepted as an outof-state resident, an applicant cannot change this status and will be considered an out-ofstate resident for the entire four-year program.
+Although reviewed in a separate pool, all Puerto Rican applicants are considered out-of-state for tuition purposes.